SAP/kafka-connect-sap/examples/persons4ds/README.md

 }
 ```

-Finally, we deploy the connectors by posting the connector configuration json files to the Kafka Connect's API.
-Assuming, these json files are already prepared in step 3, use curl to post these files.
+Finally, we deploy the connectors by posting the connector configuration json files to the Kafka Connect's API using curl.

 ```
 $ curl -i -X POST -H 'content-type:application/json' -d @connect-hana-source-4.json http://localhost:8083/connectors